-We might have alternate phone numbers to try for each record that we will try if a number is disconnected or the wrong number for the respondent.
+We might have alternate phone numbers within records that we will try if a number is disconnected or the wrong number for the respondent.
+There may be up to four numbers in Voxco you can call to reach a student or a proxy.
+If you are unable to reach someone after dialing the first number, please be sure to call the alternate numbers listed (typically parents' numbers) in order to reach the respondent.
 Pay attention to the call history for each record and if the number has changed.
-If you find that a number has changed but you cannot find it, please notify a shift supervisor, Grace or Isaiah.
+If you find that a number has changed but you cannot find it, please notify Grace.